The Number One Choice in San Diego is Scripps

 We offer a full range of innovative cardiovascular and thoracic surgery options and procedures performed by physicians who are ushering in a new era of cardiac care.
 Heart surgery at Scripps offers patients the promise of improved outcomes and faster recovery times.

-Scripps is top-rated in San Diego for cardiology and heart surgery by U.S. News & World Report in its 2014-2015 “Best Hospitals” annual rankings.
+Scripps is ranked as the best in San Diego for cardiology and heart surgery by U.S. News & World Report.
 The cardiac procedures we offer through nationally recognized Scripps surgeons and supporting clinical teams include:

 Cardiovascular surgeries are those performed on the heart and its circulatory system including the major arteries and veins.
 Cardiovascular procedures performed by cardiac surgeons at Scripps include: